Heucles/desafio-intercom/README.md

 ***Important Notes:***
 1. *The output for the execution will be printed on your console.*
 2. *You need to provide a array in a textual format, otherwise it will not work.*
+3. *The array can be provided as a parameter or after the program start.*

 ****